All Episodes

 They're trying to delay it.

-I'm going to tell you the truth here, they're trying to delay it this session so that if they win the House and or the Senate, they can come back and kill the program when the new Congress is uh is seated in January.
+They're trying to delay it this session so that if they win the House and or the Senate, they can come back and kill the program when the new Congress is seated in January.

-Uh this is this is that that's this bumper sticker idea is not a joke.
+This bumper sticker idea is not a joke.

-Now there's one possibility on this latest leak.
+Now, there's one possibility on this latest leak.

-Uh and it's, you know, it it's just speculation.
+And it's, you know, just speculation.

-But this leak, this leak smells to me, because you've got an entire estimate, one sentence, and this estimate's been known.
+But this leak, this leak smells to me because you've got an entire estimate, one sentence, and this estimate's been known.

 It's been seen since April.